 The 7th Continent

-A choose-your-own-adventure gamebook in board game form, 7th Continent takes inspiration from the classic Fighting Fantasy book series that filled so many childhoods with adventuring glee, and introduced an uncountable number of people to the world of roleplay and branching-path narratives.
+A choose-your-own-adventure gamebook in board game form, The 7th Continent takes inspiration from the classic Fighting Fantasy book series that filled so many childhoods with adventuring glee, and introduced an uncountable number of people to the world of roleplay and branching-path narratives.
 Not skimping on the randomised thrills of grand adventure that made those books so enjoyable, the game replicates that experience in a twisting narrative of random encounters.

 Draw terrain and adventure cards to simulate your journey across an expanding island